kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 <div class="asterisks">***</div>

-We end the day in *Kawayu* (川湯), a tiny village where hot springs flow into the river.
-We wander the streets in robes and soak under a sky full of stars.
+We hop on a bus towards *Kawayu* (川湯), a tiny village where hot springs flow into the river, and arrive during sunset.
+We borrow traditional robes from our guesthouse and wander, shy, towards the natural spa.
+You can use a shovel to dig your own bath spot in the river, but we decide to use an existing spot made of stones.
+Under a sky is full of stars, we soak, mixing and contrasting hot and cold water.
+A perfect ending to our night before dinner and bed.

 <figure>
   <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day3/L1010345.jpeg" loading="lazy" class="hide-on-mobile" />